Lonafarnib: History

 Lonafarnib, a farnesyltransferase inhibitor, is an oral medication that helps prevent the buildup of defective progerin or progerin-like protein.
-The effectiveness of lonafarnib for the treatment of Hutchinson-Gilford progeria syndrome was demonstrated in 62 patients from two single-arm trials (Trial 1/NCT00425607 and Trial 2/NCT00916747) that were compared to matched, untreated patients from a separate natural history study.
-Compared to untreated patients, the lifespan of Hutchinson-Gilford progeria syndrome patients treated with lonafarnib increased by an average of three months through the first three years of treatment and by an average of 2.5 years through the maximum follow-up time of 11 years.
-Lonafarnib's approval for the treatment of certain processing-deficient progeroid laminopathies that are very rare took into account similarities in the underlying genetic mechanism of disease and other available data.
-The participants were from 34 countries around the world, including the United States.
+Its effectiveness for the treatment of Hutchinson–Gilford progeria syndrome was supported by clinical data and comparisons with untreated patients from a natural history study.
+Lonafarnib's approval for the treatment of certain processing-deficient progeroid laminopathies was based on similarities in the underlying genetic mechanism of disease and other available data.

 The U.S. Food and Drug Administration (FDA) granted the application for lonafarnib priority review, orphan drug, and breakthrough therapy designations.
 In addition, the manufacturer received a rare pediatric disease priority review voucher.
 The FDA granted the approval of Zokinvy to Eiger BioPharmaceuticals, Inc.

 Society and culture

 Legal status

 On 19 May 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization under exceptional circumstances for the medicinal product Zokinvy, intended for the treatment of patients with progeroid syndromes.
 The applicant for this medicinal product is EigerBio Europe Limited.
 It was approved for medical use in the European Union in July 2022.